Introduction

 Pathophysiology

 Ethylene glycol is rapidly absorbed through the gastrointestinal tract after ingestion, with serum concentrations peaking very soon after ingestion.
 The volume of distribution is about 0.7 L/kg.
 Elimination is first ordered when concentrations are under 250 mg/dL, with a half-life of approximately 4 to 6 hours.[5]
 With concentrations above 250 mg/dL, elimination becomes zero-order at likely around 10 mg/kg per hour.
-When alcohol dehydrogenase is inhibited, preventing metabolism, the elimination half-life of ethylene glycol is prolonged to 10-18 hours and is renally dependent.[6][7]
+When alcohol dehydrogenase is inhibited, preventing metabolism, the elimination half-life of ethylene glycol is prolonged to 10 to 18 hours and is renally dependent.[6][7]

 Toxicokinetics

-A potentially lethal dose of ethylene glycol is approximately 1 to 2 mL/kg of 95% concentrated solution, or about 1,500 mg/kg.[11]
+A potentially lethal dose of ethylene glycol is approximately 1 to 2 mL/kg of 95% concentrated solution, or about 1500 mg/kg.[11]
 Ethylene glycol, the parent compound, is inebriating but generally considered nontoxic.
 The parent compound is osmotically active and is responsible for the increased osmolality observed in the early course of exposure before metabolism.
-Ethylene glycol's metabolites are responsible for the anion gap metabolic acidosis.
-Although there is evidence that each of the metabolites is toxic, glycolic acid is believed to be long-lived enough to be primarily responsible for the anion gap metabolic acidosis, while oxalic acid is responsible for the associated end-organ injury and nephrotoxicity.
-Oxalic acid deposits in renal tubules as insoluble calcium oxalate monohydrate, leading to proximal tubular necrosis.
-Oxalic acid's affinity for calcium may lead to hypocalcemia, which can be associated with tetany, seizures, and QT interval prolongation on electrocardiogram.
-It is important to realize that the increased osmolar gap can be present early after toxic exposure before significant metabolism.
-Still, as the course progresses, the osmolar gap closes, with metabolism leading to an anion gap metabolic acidosis without an increased osmolar gap.[8][9][11][9]
+Ethylene glycol's metabolites are accountable for the anion gap metabolic acidosis.
+Although there is evidence that each metabolite is toxic, glycolic acid is believed to be long-lived enough to be primarily responsible for the anion gap metabolic acidosis; in contrast, oxalic acid is responsible for the associated end-organ injury and nephrotoxicity.

 History and Physical

-The severity of the illness varies with time from exposure to presentation, if co-ingestion of ethanol has occurred, or if early treatment was accessible.
+The severity of the illness varies with time from exposure to presentation, if coingestion of ethanol has occurred, or if early treatment was accessible.
 Ethylene glycol toxicity usually presents with a varying degree of inebriation early in the course, with the potential for central nervous system depression (CNS).
 During this time, there is often an elevated osmolar gap without an elevated anion gap or acidosis.
 As the concentration of ethylene glycol shifts toward the production of metabolites, the osmolar gap decreases, and the anion gap increases with the development of metabolic acidosis.
 Ingestion of ethanol at any point halts the metabolism of ethylene glycol.

 As ethylene glycol is progressively metabolized over 4 to 12 hours, an anion gap metabolic acidosis develops secondary to the accumulation of glycolic acid.
 During this time, the patient may feel generally ill or be CNS depressed and may begin to compensate with hyperventilation or hyperpnea.
 Tachycardia and hypertension may also occur.
+After about 12 hours, there may be evidence of nephrotoxicity, demonstrated by elevated creatinine, due to the precipitation of calcium oxalate crystals in the proximal tubules.
+This calcium oxalate deposition may predispose to hypocalcemia, placing the patient at risk for tetany, seizures, QT interval prolongation, and dysrhythmias.

 After about 12 to 18 hours, oliguria may develop.
 If treatment occurs during this time, the acute renal injury is normally reversible, and dialysis is often unnecessary.
-However, if treatment is delayed further, usually by delayed presentation or recognition, acute renal failure and systemic illness may develop, including acute respiratory distress syndrome, cerebral edema or infarction, and heart failure.
+However, if treatment is delayed further, usually by delayed presentation or recognition, acute renal failure, and systemic illness may develop, including acute respiratory distress syndrome, cerebral edema or infarction, and heart failure.
 Multisystem organ dysfunction is believed to be associated with calcium oxalate deposition.
-If treatment does not occur early enough, the course of illness can lead to coma and death.[8][9][10][11][12][11][13][10]
+If treatment does not occur early enough, the course of illness can lead to coma and death.[8][9][10][11][12][13]

 Evaluation